-r/salestechniques is a subreddit with 64k members.
-The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses struggling, sales, cold calling, advice, and b2b, and they frequently recommend/review crm software, crm/software, and crm.
+r/salestechniques is a subreddit with 66k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses sales, struggling, cold calling, outbound, and digital business card, and they frequently recommend/review crm software, crm/software, and crm.

 This subreddit is for sharing techniques related to sales, and the sales process that can improve selling experiences, and increase deal close rates.
 This subreddit is not for motivational posts, affiliate, MLMs, or any illegal or unethical methods of sales.